AnitaThangam/A-B-TESTING-ANALYSIS/README.md

 **A/B Testing for Website Conversion Optimization**

-his project demonstrates the design, simulation, and analysis of an A/B test to evaluate website conversion performance using Python.
+This project demonstrates the design, simulation, and analysis of an A/B test to evaluate website conversion performance using Python.
 A/B testing is a fundamental technique in data-driven decision-making, commonly applied in marketing, product design, and UI/UX optimization.
 **The objective** is to compare two versions of a website (Version A - Current, Version B - New Design) to determine which leads to better conversion rates.

 1. Using simulated data, the project walks through: